 - Don’t pitch up right beside a campsite, this is seen as quite rude.
 If you find an ideal spot, head around the corner out of sight of the campsite and you will be fine.

 - When you leave the camping spot as you found it.
 There should be no evidence that you were there, apart from footprints and good memories!

-Packing Essentials for Wild Camping
+General Etiquette for Wild Camping

 One last thing that must be made clear is how to behave if you do decide to wild camp.
 Across Scotland, there are more and more spaces where wild camping has been made illegal.
 This is mainly due to the disrespect these spaces have received due to people camping and not behaving themselves.

 When we wild camp, the essential rules you MUST follow are:

 - Only camp where it is acceptable (as per the previous section)